vsimakhin/web-logbook/README.md

 You also can easily export all flight records into EASA style pdf format, print it, sign and use as a usual paper logbook.

+# Usage

+1. Download the latest release from https://github.com/vsimakhin/web-logbook/releases
+1. Extract archive to some folder (let's say it will be a `/some/path/folder-name`)
+1. Open a terminal and navigate to this folder
+1. Run `./web-logbook`
+1. Once you finished, use `Ctrl+C` or just close the terminal window

 # Interface

 ## Logbook